 Local trails are a community asset

 With community support from volunteers and donations, Bear Yuba Land Trust has built and maintains over 30 miles of local trails for all trail users.

 Trails preserve the rural and scenic quality of life in this community while contributing positively to the local economy.
 Recreational trails also provide safe routes to school for kids and keep air clean by reducing carbon emissions from automobiles.
 When local residents or visitors hike community trails, they are provided opportunities to enjoy nature, renew and participate in healthy outdoor fitness.

 “Trails provide a link between people and their natural environment.
-Trails bring people in close contact with a landscape that is not so highly modified by human use and activities.
+They bring people in close contact with a landscape that is not so highly modified by human use and activities.
 Trails through open space allow people to get away from the artificial environment they spend most of their lives within,” said Trails Coordinator Bill Haire.

 Trails boost the economy